XenoSnowFox/dark-cosmos/docs/gm-notes/season-one/session-one.md

 ### Entanglements

+Some potential entanglement ideas:

+- __Ship Trouble__

+    Crew Quarters - foul smell as the septic tank has been jostled and back flowed.

+    Shuttle - Has taken damage to its allerons and can only turn left.

+    Particle Cannons - Jammed, impose a `-1d` dice penalty when using them.

+- __Unquiet Black__

+    Way mites.
+Itchy tiny bugs.

+    Asteroid slug, climbing about the outside of the ship.
+Large banana slug like creatures.

+- __New Friends__

+    Hijack medical freighter.

+    Rescue the rebels in the Solairace system.

 ### Downtime Activities & Free-Play

 On the planet Veryn, describe the buildings as having signs of posters over the years being stacked one on top of others, forming a layered shell over the walls.
-The more recent additions are promotions for `Black In Ix`, an underground techno-hacker rave being hosted in the neighboring Leonis Vortex system, propaganda calling for citizens to enroll in the Concordant Knights and some various cosmetics advertisements, for foundations that make you more youthful, glimmering eye liners and bold red lip sticks, seeming somewhat out of touch with the local populace.
+The more recent additions are promotions for `Black In Ix`, an underground techno-hacker rave being hosted in the neighboring Leonis Vortex system, propaganda posters calling for citizens to enroll in the Concordant Knights and then some various cosmetics advertisements, boasting a new formula for foundations that make you more youthful, glimmering eye liners and bold red lip sticks.

+Those last ones seem somewhat out of touch with the local populace, trying to sell a product clearly aimed at the more affluent societies.
+As you look down alleyways you see makeshift shelters made from scraps of metals and thick rough cloths.
+You see a Kxal lady with deep green fur, showing a photo to passer bys asking if they've see the young Kxal depicted.
+Theres a small patrol of local Concordant Knight moving the local drunkard on from the main thoroughfare.

 ### Engagement Roll